-How much money can you expect to earn with Mediavine?
+How much can you make with Mediavine?

 If 50,000 visitors is the threshold and Mediavine typically pays $0.05-$0.30 per visitor in my research, then the average you can expect to earn every month from that is anywhere from: $2,500 to $15,000.

 Secondary sites you use to file an application with Mediavine need to at least get half of that (25,000 users a month) in which case, the estimate for earnings is $1,250-$7,500.

 Keep in mind that traffic numbers for websites do fluctuate and these estimates reflect what happens when a site actually keeps a steady flow of 50,000 organic visitors a month.
 Some months sites can experience a downturn in traffic and this will obviously affect the earnings.

 How do you actually get to the point of making money with Mediavine?

 The real key to this is to know how to start a blog, and get enough traffic to it so you become eligible for the Mediavine network.
 In fact knowing the skills to do that will not just make you eligible there, but on any other network regardless of what their traffic requirements are.

 Here is a look at my blog that has Mediavine ads on it.
 Notice how much traffic it received in 2022:

 Now onto actually getting started with Mediavine: